-- Estradiol is produced alone by the developing follicle before ovulation; it stimulates the glands of the cervix to secrete a particular type of mucus (“mucus with fertile characteristics”) which is essential for the sperm to pass through the cervix and reach the ovum. oestradiol also stimulates growth of the endometrium lining the uterus (womb).
+The estradiol it produced by the developing follicle before you ovulate.
+It encourages the glands of the cervix to create fertile cervical mucus.
+The egg white cervical mucus is crucial for the sperm to swim through the cervix and reach the ovum.
+Furthermore, estradiol promotes the growth of the endometrium lining in the uterus.
+The lining of the uterus is important because it is where the fertilized egg will implant and grow.

 Ovulation and Getting Pregnant